Please be aware of fire safety arrangements when you're on UWE Bristol premises.

 If you can't evacuate yourself in an emergency situation and need help to make a safe exit, or if you want to know how your evacuation would work, please contact your Programme Leader or Disability Service.
 They can set up a personal emergency evacuation plan (PEEP) with you that is tailored to your needs.

-We have a refuge evacuation procedure in place if you need assistance to evacuate because of stairs.
-Trained security staff will use specialist evacuation equipment (an Evac+Chair) to safely evacuate you.
+We have a refuge evacuation procedure in place if you need assistance to evacuate because of stairs in a confirmed emergency.
+Trained security staff will use specialist evacuation equipment (an Evac+Chair) to safely evacuate you (you will only be evacuated in a confirmed fire emergency).

 Watch the refuge evacuation procedure we use when there's a confirmed fire and we've been told that someone's in the refuge.